heineman/LearningAlgorithms/README.md

 	ISBN: 978-1-49-209106-6

 Each chapter has its own folder containing the code for that chapter.
-All Python code conforms to Python 3.4 and has been tested to work with Python 3.3.
+All Python code conforms to Python 3.4 and has been tested to work as far back as Python 3.3.
 While the core algorithms presented in the book will continue to work with earlier versions of Python, some code used to generate the tables and images in the book will not compile properly because of changes to Python libraries.